 Instructions

-- Place the butter and sugar in a saucepan.
-Over a gentle heat melt stir the sugar into the butter as it melts.
+- Put the butter in a saucepan and melt over a gently heat.
+Add the sugar and golden syrup and stir it into the butter as it melts.

-- Turn the heat off and stir in the golden syrup and porridge oats.
+- Turn the heat off and stir in the porridge oats.
 Ensure all the oats are coated with the wet mixture.

-- Transfer flapjack mixture to the greased baking tin.
-Using the back of a spoon, or a palette knife, smooth out the flapjack mixture to all corners of the tin as well as smoothing down the top.
+- Transfer the flapjack mixture to the lined baking tin.
+Using the back of a spoon, or a palette knife, smooth out the flapjack mixture to all corners of the tin and smooth down the top.

 - Cut them into slices whilst they are still warm, but leave them in the tin to cool down.